Bells at Temple Square: History

 On May 8, 2020, it was announced that the Bells on Temple Square would now be known as the Bells at Temple Square, following the Choir's new visual identity.

 Performances

-The Bells at Temple Square frequently accompanies the Tabernacle Choir in its annual Christmas concert and on the weekly Music and the Spoken Word broadcast.
+The Bells at Temple Square ensemble frequently accompanies the Choir in its annual Christmas concert and on the weekly Music and the Spoken Word broadcast.
 Additionally, the group performs semi-annual concerts, typically in November and June.